 What is wrong with the above argument?
 Explain, and provide an approach to the envelope switching problem that does not lead to a paradox.
-There are many possible answers to this problem.
+There are many possible solutions, although in keeping with the spirit of the course, I would encourage you to work the concept of likelihood into your answer.